twolfson/twolfson.com/articles/minimizing-merge-conflicts.md

 git merge feature-1a
 # Pro-tip: Use `git merge -` to merge past branch

-# Sort out our merge conflict
+# Sort out our merge conflicts
 git mergetool -y
 # Need to update every file that was edited in `bbbbbb`
-# Additionally, hard to know whether we kept all of our intended changes
+# Additionally, hard to know if we kept all of our intended changes

 # Commit our edits
 git commit --no-edit